CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (3) Terrorist attack; and

-(f) Account 4299, other public safety, shall be for expenditures related to public safety matters not otherwise classified in (e) above.
+(f) Account 4299, “Other Public Safety,” shall be for expenditures related to public safety matters not otherwise classified in (a) through (e) above.

-(a) Account 4301, administration, shall be for administrative expenditures related to the maintenance and care of the municipal airport or aviation center;
+(a) Account 4301, “Airport Administration,” shall be for administrative expenditures related to the maintenance and care of the municipal airport or aviation center;

-Rev 1705.04 Function: Highways and Streets.
-Expenditures related to the maintenance and care of highways, streets and bridges shall be as follows:
+Rev 1705.04 Highways and Streets.
+Expenditures related to the maintenance and care of highways, streets, and bridges shall be as follows:

-(a) Account 4311, administration, shall be for administrative expenditures related to the maintenance and care of:
+(a) Account 4311, “Highway Administration,” shall be for administrative expenditures related to the maintenance and care of:

 (1) Highways;